emergentIOT/XERO_AmandeepSingh/README.md

 # Nodejs and MongoDB Api

+NOTE:

+I have added Mongo DB Atlas string, so no need to run mongo instance in this branch

 TODO: Working on Integrating JWT AUTH, Hosting the api on Raspberry PI4 and running it with minikube.

 ### Docker Setup: I have used two images, which i have build & uploaded on my Docker account and i have used docker-compose.yml(included in project) to run services all together.